 Though marijuana remains illegal on a federal level, it’s completely legal in Colorado for recreational purposes.
 At LIFE Dentistry, we often get questions from users about how marijuana affects oral health.

 In this blog, we’ll take a look at some of the most frequently-asked questions, so that you can understand how marijuana use affects your teeth.
+Looking for a judgment-free dental office near you?
+Schedule an appointment with us!

 What Effect Does Smoking Weed Have On My Oral Health?